Marie Christine: Synopsis

 In 1894, Marie meets Dante Keyes at Blue Rose Park on Lake Pontchartrain, just outside of New Orleans ("Beautiful").
 She is instantly drawn to him, although he is a white sea captain who, while charming, is often rude ("In An Instant").

 Marie tells him of her two brothers, Jean and Paris, who are her caretakers since both her parents are dead.
-Their mother is held in low esteem in the brothers eyes due to her use of magic, which they disapprove of.
-Their father was white, and he left their mother and had Paris and Jean work as his servants - due to this they now are quite wealthy.
-The brothers also care of the dowry left to Marie.
-Paris and Jean want Marie to marry a man worthy of her, and she feels trapped by them.
-Jean is having a party later in a month to celebrate his engagement to Beatrice, a woman of class and stature befitting to a man of his stature.
-Both brothers are leaving for a month to solve other matters.
-After they leave, Marie confides in her maid, Lisette, that woman can use their wiles to control men if they know how ("Way Back to Paradise").
+Their mother is held in low esteem in the brothers' eyes, due to her use of magic, which they disapprove of.
+Their white father left their mother and had Paris and Jean work as his servants, which made them quite wealthy.
+The brothers also have care of the dowry left to Marie, and they want her to marry a man worthy of her.
+Marie feels trapped by them.
+Jean is having a party later in the month to celebrate his engagement to Beatrice, a woman of class and stature befitting a man of his social standing.
+Both brothers are leaving for a month to resolve other matters.
+After they leave, Marie confides in her maid, Lisette, that women can control men if they know how ("Way Back to Paradise").

-Marie is increasingly enthralled by Dante ("When You Look At a Man"), who arrogantly tells of his gifts on the sea ("The Storm").
-His ship has been taken off course during a storm while delivering fruit, which has spoiled due to the lost time.
-He is trying to get the money he and his crew are owed, which Marie offers to get for him.
+Marie is increasingly enthralled by Dante ("When You Look At a Man"), who arrogantly tells of his skills as a sea captain ("The Storm").
+His ship being driven off course by a storm, its cargo of fruit has spoiled due to the time lost.
+He is trying to get the money he and his crew are owed, and Marie offers to get it for him.
 She reveals her magic and how, like her mother, she helps those who ask her for her services ("C'est L'Amour" / "To Find a Lover").
 Dante is skeptical of magic, and tells her of his travels ("Nothing Beats Chicago").
 Marie has never left New Orleans and wishes to explore the world.
 In a rare moment of vulnerability, Dante reveals the loneliness of life at sea, although when he is on land, he hears the ocean calling to him ("Ocean Is Different").
 To cover up his inner feelings, Dante tells Marie of his sexual exploits, and as they dance, he seduces her and they make love in the park ("Danced With a Girl").
-Lisette attempts to find Marie ("Tout Mi Mi") and Marie realizes Dante is her way out of her confining life.
-Her mother appears to warn her of the dangers of giving into her passions ("Miracles and Mysteries").
+Lisette attempts to find Marie ("Tout Mi Mi") and Marie realizes that Dante could be her means of escaping her confining life.
+An apparition of her mother warns her of the dangers of giving into her passions ("Miracles and Mysteries").
 Lisette discovers Marie and Dante together ("Tout Mi Mi (Reprise)") and Marie sharply orders her away.
-Marie invites Dante to live in her guest house while her brothers are away and Dante reveals that he can no longer hear the ocean calling to him as he has fallen in love with Marie ("I Don't Hear the Ocean").
+Marie invites Dante to live in her guest house while her brothers are away, and Dante reveals that he can no longer hear the ocean calling to him, as he has fallen in love with Marie ("I Don't Hear the Ocean").